Analysis | President Trump’s false claims of vote fraud: A chronology

 — news conference, Nov.
 4

 Actually, most of the votes to be counted were in Democratic strongholds.
 Unlike many other states, mail and absentee ballots could not be counted before Election Day in Pennsylvania because the GOP-controlled legislature refused to authorize it.
-As of midday Nov.
-5, Trump’s margin has shrunk to 116,000 votes, with about 500,000 left to count.
+As of midday Thursday, Trump’s margin had shrunk to 116,000 votes, with about 500,000 left to count.
 Democrats maintain Biden will win a healthy victory here.

 “We’re winning Michigan.”